 Be wise to use the right mix of tools, applications, products, and services to ensure smooth working for your sales funnels.

-One offer per funnel
+One offer per page

 One funnel can’t service multiple offers.
 If you are making multiple offers like “Sign up for the newsletter”, “Download this ebook”, “join our facebook community”, and “Buy Now” – all on the same page, it’s not going to work.